-Sensitivity of the net OPEB liability to changes in the discount rate 1% Decrease (2.91%) Discount Rate (3.91%) 1% Increase (4.91%) Net OPEB liability \$9,728,000 \$7,154,000 \$5,049,000
+Sensitivity of the net OPEB liability to 1% Decrease Discount Rate 1% Increase changes in the discount rate (1.15%) (2.15%) (3.15%) Net OPEB liability \$12,448,000 \$9,229,000 \$6,594,000

-Sensitivity of the net OPEB liability to changes in the healthcare cost trend rate 1% Decrease Net Healthcare Cost Trend 1% Increase Net OPEB Liability Rate OPEB Liability Net OPEB liability \$3,498,000 \$7,154,000 \$13,259,000
+Sensitivity of the net OPEB liability to Healthcare Cost changes in the healthcare cost trend rate 1% Decrease Trend Rate 1% Increase Net OPEB liability \$5,751,000 \$9,229,000 \$13,881,000

-Note 15: Due to the United States Government - Non-Current Liabilities
+Note 16: Due to the United States Government - Non-Current Liabilities

 In order to maintain the exemption from federal income tax of interest on bonds issued subsequent to January 1, 1986, the Corporation established a separate fund, the Rebate Fund, into which amounts required to be rebated to the Federal Government pursuant to Section 148 of the Code are deposited.
 In general, the Code requires the payment to the U.S. Treasury of the excess of the amount earned on all non-purpose obligations over the amount that would have been earned if the gross proceeds of the issue were invested at a rate equal to the yield on the issue.
 Project or construction funds, debt service funds or any other funds or accounts funded with proceeds of such bonds, including earnings, or pledged to or expected to be used to pay interest on such bonds are subject to this requirement.
 Issues with respect to which all gross proceeds are expended for the governmental purpose of the issue within the required time period after the date of issue and debt service funds with annual gross earnings of less than \$100,000 are exempt from this requirement.
 Payment is to be made after the end of the fifth bond year and after every fifth bond year thereafter, and within 60 days after retirement of the bonds.
-As of October 31, 2019, HDC had set aside funds in the amount of \$139,000 to make future rebate payments when due.
+As of October 31, 2021, the Corporation had an accrued rebate liability of \$375,000.

-Note 16: Commitments
+Note 17: Commitments